Security-Onion-Solutions/securityonion-docs/jupyter.rst

 **Security Onion Firewall**

-In order to allow network-based access to :ref:`elasticsearch`, we'll need to allow the traffic through the host-based firewall by going to :ref:`administration` --> Configuration --> firewall.
+In order to allow network-based access to :ref:`elasticsearch`, we'll need to allow the traffic through the host-based firewall by going to :ref:`administration` --> Configuration --> firewall --> hostgroups.

 .. image:: images/config-item-firewall.png
   :target: _images/config-item-firewall.png